jupyterlab/jupyter-collaboration/docs/source/developer/contributing.md

 1. Uninstall all instances of the `jupyter-collaboration` package.
 These include any installations you made using pip or conda
-2. Run `python3 -m pip install -e .` in the jupyter_collaboration repository to install jupyter_collaboration from there
+2. Run `python3 -m pip install -e .` in the jupyter-collaboration repository to install `jupyter-collaboration` from there
 3. Launch with `python3 -m jupyter_server --port 8989`, and check that the browser is pointing to `localhost:8989` (rather than the default 8888).
 You don't necessarily have to launch with port 8989, as long as you use a port that is neither the default nor in use, then it should be fine.